liferay-design/liferay.design/src/markdown/careers/apac/senior-product-designer.md

 ## About Liferay

-Liferay is an American software company, Headquartered in Los Angeles and having offices world-wide,.
+Liferay is an American software company, Headquartered in Los Angeles and having offices world-wide.
 Liferay Tokyo is our Asia headquarters.
 A high priority for our business is establishing a design practice in the APAC region.
 We’re looking for a senior designer with experience as a first-hire that can serve our customers and partners while simultaneously working to establish a strong design culture here.
 While that sounds daunting, you won’t be doing it alone!
 We have a global design division with teams in Europe, Latin America, and North America that are excited to build with you.

 ## About This Position